Injustice: Sense of injustice

 These writers, and others like Simone Weil, Elizabeth Wolgast and Thomas W Simon, hold that the sense of injustice is a powerful motivational condition — unlike the sense of justice, which tends to be conceived in more abstract ways, and tends to inspire contemplation rather than action.

-Cahn held that, for evolutionary reasons, humans who witness others being subjected to injustice can respond as though it was an act of aggression towards themselves.
-There can be an immediate, visceral activation of the flight or fight system.
+Cahn held that, for evolutionary reasons, humans who witness others being subjected to injustice can respond as though toward themselves.
+There can be an immediate, visceral activation of the fight-or-flight response.
 As American civil rights movement leader Martin Luther King Jr. wrote, in 1963, "injustice anywhere is a threat to justice everywhere".
 Spinner-Halev spoke about enduring injustices where it will still persist to this day without any action to address them.
 A 2012 study published in Psychological Science found that even babies have a sense of injustice and dislike having it violated, even when they witness events that do not directly effect them.

-In the field of jurisprudence, Cahn has argued that it is an important skill for lawyers to know how to rouse a jury's sense of injustice — something best done by appeals to the particular, not by abstractions or boilerplate type statements.
+In the field of jurisprudence, Cahn has argued that lawyers should know how to rouse a jury's sense of injustice — something best done by appeals to the particular, not by abstractions or boilerplate type statements.
 Barrington Moore asserts that the reasons why populations often submit to oppression for long periods of time is that they consider it inevitable and so their sense of injustice is not aroused.
 He says that a widely shared sense of injustice is an essential, though not sufficient, cause of rebellion.
 Writers including Simone Weil, Elizabeth Wolgast and Judith Shklar have said that an aroused sense of injustice can be an essential prerequisite to action needed for protecting the weak and afflicted.

 Causes

 A common cause of injustice is human selfishness.
 As Plato described at length in The Republic, people will often commit acts of injustice when they calculate it is in their interests to do so.
 Plato also adds that "The highest reach of injustice is to be deemed just when you are not".
 Human injustice is not always caused by attempt to gain unfair advantage or malice; it may be simply the result of the flawed human decision making.
-With the hungry judge effect for example, studies have found that judges sitting on review boards are less likely to reach decisions favorable to applicants depending on how long it is since the judges had their last food break.
+With the hungry judge effect for example, studies have found that judges sitting on review boards are less likely to reach decisions favorable to applicants depending on how long since the judges had their last food break.
 Misuse and abuse with regard to a particular case or context may represent a systemic failure to serve the cause of justice (cf. legal vacuum).

-Examples

-The Innocence Project provides a wealth of cases in which the U.S. justice system prosecuted and convicted the wrong person.